django-haystack/django-haystack/docs/debugging.rst

 it's possible (though rare) to get a traceback very early in the start-up process, usually mentioning ``handle_registrations``.

+There are typically three possible causes for this error:

+    * A syntax/import error in a file included by the ``search_indexes.py`` file
+    * A circular import
+    * Another app causing models to load early

+The first two causes can be debugged by dropping an ``import pdb; pdb.set_trace()`` at the top of the ``search_indexes.py`` where the error is occurring and stepping through to see the real error.

-If this is the case, Haystack provides an advanced setting (``HAYSTACK_ENABLE_REGISTRATIONS`` - :doc:`settings`) to disable this importing behavior and allow your applications to function.
+If neither of those is the case, Haystack provides an advanced setting (``HAYSTACK_ENABLE_REGISTRATIONS`` - :doc:`settings`) to disable this importing behavior and allow your applications to function.